 Course Design: The course promotes active learning - through discussion, solving problems, and computer exercises.
 The instructors and TA are guides, cheerleaders, and coaches.
 The course encourages teamwork among students, instructor, and TA.
-Although quizzes are to be completed individually, students are encouraged to work together on homework.
+Students are encouraged to work together on homework.